xs

 Key Differences in Transportation Habits

-Car Ownership and Usage
+Car Ownership and Ride-Hailing

-One of the most significant distinctions between Millennials and Gen Z lies in their relationship with car ownership.
-While some Millennials still view cars as essential for independence, many have opted for alternative transportation methods.
-A 2021 study by the U.S. Census Bureau found that only 67% of Millennials aged 19–29 owned a car, compared to 88% of Gen Xers at the same age.
-This decline is even more pronounced among Gen Z, with many choosing to forgo car ownership altogether.
+The clearest gap between Millennials and Gen Z lies in their relationship with the car.
+Some Millennials still see a vehicle as essential to independence, but many have leaned on alternatives instead.
+A 2021 U.S. Census Bureau analysis found that only 67% of Millennials aged 19–29 owned a car, compared with 88% of Gen Xers at the same age.
+The decline is more pronounced among Gen Z, many of whom skip car ownership entirely.
+Different generational preferences are detailed in Understanding the Differences in Public Transit Preferences Among Gen X, Y, and Z.

 Public Transit Usage